yoshizzle/pentatonics-matrix-cli/README.rst

 Motivation
 ----------

 I am a lifelong musician and had always struggled to find an effective system for learning which pentatonic scales to play over various chords.
-After leaning on the knowledge of jazz heavyweights such as Allan Holdsworth, Jerry Bergonzi, Scott McGill, McCoy Tyner, and many others, I came up with the idea of a matrix.
+After leaning on the knowledge of jazz heavyweights such as Barry Greene, Jerry Bergonzi, McCoy Tyner, and many others,
+I came up with the idea of a matrix.

 For those of you who may not know, a pentatonic scale is simply a scale comprised of five distinct notes.
-The pentatonic scale is widely considered as one of the major cornerstones of blues, jazz, and rock music.
-Dare I say it's probably the most important improvisation tool in all of music!
-A bold statement, for sure, but I stand by the statement.
+The pentatonic scale is widely considered one of the major cornerstones of blues, jazz, and rock music.
+Dare I say it's one of *the* most significant improvisation tools in all of music!
+A bold statement, for sure, but I stand by it.

-Covered in this CLI are what I consider to be the most obvious and "important" (I use the word loosely) pentatonic scales that you can use to improvise.
+Covered in this CLI are what I consider to be the most obvious and “important” (I use the word loosely) pentatonic scales that you can use to improvise.
 Because the possibilities are literally endless, I left out some of the more advanced concepts such as bitonal and polytonal pentatonics.
 I encourage you to explore